Electronic Fund Transfers

 If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.

-(2) Additional Limits on Liability for First Minnetonka City Bank Visa Debit cards when used for point-of-sale transactions.
-Unless you have been grossly negligent or have engaged in fraud, you will not be liable for any unauthorized transactions using your lost or stolen First Minnetonka City Bank Visa Debit card, when used for point-of-sale transactions processed through Visa if you report the loss or theft of your card within 2 business days of when you discover the loss or theft of the card.
+(2) Additional Limits on Liability for First Minnetonka City Bank Visa® Consumer Debit Cards when used for point-of-sale transactions.
+Unless you have been grossly negligent or have engaged in fraud, you will not be liable for any unauthorized transactions using your lost or stolen First Minnetonka City Bank Visa® Consumer Debit card, when used for point-of-sale transactions processed through Visa if you report the loss or theft of your card within 2 business days of when you discover the loss or theft of the card.
 If you do NOT tell us within 2 business days, your liability is the lesser of $50 or the amount of money, property, labor, or services obtained by the unauthorized use before notification to us.
+This limited liability does not apply to ATM transactions, transactions involving your Personal identification Number (PIN) which are not processed by VISA, which would be subject to the same consumer liability limits outlined in the preceding paragraph.

 (b) Contact in event of unauthorized transfer If you believe your card and/or code has been lost or stolen or that someone has transferred or may transfer money from your account without your permission, call or write us at the telephone number or address listed in this brochure.